Greg Kite

-Gregory Fuller Kite (born August 5, 1961) is an American retired professional basketball player.
+Gregory Fuller Kite (born August 5, 1961) is an American former professional basketball player.
 Kite was a member of two NBA Championship teams with the Boston Celtics in 1984 and 1986.
 Kite played eleven NBA seasons.

 Early life

 Kite was the youngest of four siblings with a brother and two sisters.
 He first played team basketball when he was 10 years old at the Southwest YMCA in Houston, while also playing other sports.
 He attended Pershing Junior High, where he played basketball in grades seven through nine.

-Kite attended Madison High School in Houston, Texas, under Coach Lee Tynes.
+Kite attended Madison High School in Houston, Texas, under Coach Paul Benton.
 Kite was 6′10” by the time he was 15, and had given up other sports.

 Basketball Weekly ranked Madison as high as 5th in the nation in 1979 and 1st in Texas.
-With a record of 39–0, Madison lost in the state semifinals to Lufkin High School from Austin, Texas.
+With a record of 39–0, Madison lost in the state semifinals to Lufkin High School from Lufkin, Texas.
 Kite averaged 18 points and 15 rebounds as a senior.

 Kite was selected to play in the 1979 McDonald's All-American Game, alongside players such as Sam Bowie, Antoine Carr, Quintin Dailey, Sidney Green, Clark Kellogg, Sidney Lowe, John Paxson, Ralph Sampson, Byron Scott, Steve Stipanovich, Isiah Thomas, Dereck Whittenburg, Dominique Wilkins and James Worthy.

 College career

 Kite was recruited by Duke, Kentucky and UCLA among others.
 Family connections led to him attending Brigham Young University, where he played for coach Frank Arnold.

-Kite was a sophomore on the 1980-1981 BYU team that finished 25-7 under Coach Frank Arnold.
+Kite was a sophomore on the 1980–1981 BYU team that finished 25–7 under Coach Frank Arnold.
 Playing alongside future Celtic teammates Danny Ainge and Fred Roberts, Kite averaged 8.3 points, 8.5 rebounds and 1.2 assists as the Cougars defeated Princeton, UCLA and Notre Dame in the 1981 NCAA Division I Basketball Tournament, before losing to Ralph Sampson and Virginia in the East Regional Final.
 Kite had 12 points and 11 rebounds in the win over UCLA.

 Kite averaged 6.4 points and 7.6 rebounds in 112 games over his four-year college career.